-- 3.3 The Council's Executive Leadership Team is responsible for: - a) Promoting and supporting arrangements to deliver effective data protection compliance. - b) Monitoring the on-going effectiveness of the management processes. - c) Ensuring there is an appointed Data Protection Officer. - 3.4 The Data Protection Officer is responsible for: - a) Day to day administration and compliance with data protection legislation. - b) Establishing appropriate governance structures to implement and monitor data protection arrangements across the Council. - c) Ensuring that this policy is followed in a consistent manner. - d) Communicating this policy to employees. - 3.5 All Managers are responsible for: - a) Actively promoting the Data Protection Policy and its principles and take steps to implement improvements to work processes within their own area of functional responsibility. - b) Ensuring that staff under their direction and control are aware of the policies, procedures and guidance laid down and for checking that those staff understand and appropriately apply policies, procedures and guidance in respect of information governance in carrying out their day to day work. - c) Taking steps to ensure that personal data is kept secure at all times against unauthorised or unlawful loss or disclosure and in particular will ensure that: - Paper files and other records or documents containing personal/sensitive data are kept in a secure environment. - Personal data held on ICT equipment is protected by the use of secure passwords, which have forced changes periodically. - Individual passwords should be such that they are not easily compromised. - d) Managers are also responsible for ensuring all staff within their functional areas have had training appropriate to their roles and that this is current.
+- c) Ensuring that this policy is followed in a consistent manner. - d) Communicating this policy to employees.

+3.7 All Managers are responsible for:

+- a) Actively promoting the Data Protection Policy and its principles and take steps to implement improvements to work processes within their own area of functional responsibility. - b) Ensuring that staff under their direction and control are aware of the policies, procedures and guidance laid down and for checking that those staff understand and appropriately apply policies, procedures and guidance in respect of information governance in carrying out their day to day work. - c) Taking steps to ensure that personal data is kept secure at all times against unauthorised or unlawful loss or disclosure and in particular will ensure that: - Paper files and other records or documents containing personal/sensitive data are kept in a secure environment. - Personal data held on ICT equipment is protected by the use of secure passwords, which have forced changes periodically. - Individual passwords should be such that they are not easily compromised. - d) Managers are also responsible for ensuring all staff within their functional areas have had training appropriate to their roles and - e) that this is current.

-3.6 All employees are responsible for:
+3.8 All employees are responsible for: